-First, Jesus Christ is your first source of light.
-John announced about Jesus, “Life itself was in him, and this life gives light to everyone” (John 1:4).
-Jesus called himself the light of the world (see John 8: 12).
-The way you come into the light is to come into personal relationship with Christ.
-You grow in the knowledge that you are loved, valued, and made competent as your relationship grows deeper through close fellowship with Christ.
+Jesus Christ is your first source of light.
+John said that Jesus “gives light to everyone” (John 1:4).
+Jesus called himself the light of the world (see John 8:12).
+You flip on this light when you enter into a personal relationship with Christ.
+As your friendship grows deeper through the time you spend with Jesus in prayer, you see even more clearly that you are loved, valued, and competent.

-Second, God’s Word, the Bible, is another source of the light.
-King David wrote, “Your word is a lamp to my feet and a light for my path” (Psalm 119:105, NIV).
+God’s Word, the Bible, is another source of the light.
+David wrote, “Your word is a lamp to my feet and a light for my path” (Psalm 119:105, NIV).
 The more you open your mind and heart to the Word of God, the more light you enjoy.
-In the light of God’s Word you see that God loves you, values you, and makes you competent.

-Third, other believers are a source of God’s light.
-The One who proclaimed, “I am the light of the world” also told his followers, “You are the light of the world” (Matthew 5:14).
-Being in relationship with Christ, the Light fills you with light.
-As you and your Christian friends share the light of Christ and his Word with each other, you grow in your understanding that God loves you, values you, and makes you competent.
-That’s a big reason why the Bible tells us, “Let us not neglect our meeting together, as some people do, but encourage and warn each other, especially now that the day of his coming back again is drawing near” (Hebrews 10:25).
-You need interaction with other believers to flood your life with God’s light.
-It’s how you spot your true identity.
+Other believers are a source of God’s light.
+Jesus told his followers, “You are the light of the world” (Matthew 5:14).
+Being friends with God’s Son, the Light, fills you with light.
+As you and your Christian friends share the light of the Son of God and the Word of God with one another, you grow in your understanding of who you are.
+That’s a huge reason the Bible tells us, “Let us not neglect our meeting together, as some people do, but encourage and warn each other” (Hebrews 10:25).

-REFLECT: Do you want to see more clearly who you are in God’s eyes?
-How can you get into the light and see yourself as God sees you?
+TALK: Do you want to see more clearly who you are in God’s eyes?
+How does he help you get into the light?

 PRAY: God, flood us with your light as we read your Word and grow in our friendships with you and your people.